 Set 1 - Original surviving land documents from the Spanish - Mexican eras, 1602-1855, ie. Pueblo and Hispanic land and water transactions.
-Also has Donanciano Vigil index of papers done in 1848-49 - pre U.S. Note that Set 1 is arranged by Twitchell numbers - See further notes on Twitchell below.*
+Also has Donanciano Vigil index of papers done in 1848-49 preU.S. occupation.
+Note that Set 1 is arranged by assigned Ralph E. Twitchell numbers #s.
+See further notes on Twitchell below.*

-Set 2 - Records of the U.S. Surveyor General, collected by U.S. Land Office, in Santa Fe, 1854-1892, by SG file #s.
+Set 2 - Records of the U.S. Surveyor General, collected by U.S. Land Office, in Santa Fe, 1854-1892, arranged by SG file numbers #s.

-Set 3 - Records of the U.S. Court of Private Land Claims, court cases, Santa Fe, 1892-1912, by Case #s.
+Set 3 - Records of the U.S. Court of Private Land Claims, court cases, Santa Fe, 1892-1912, arranged by PLC or case numbers #s.